Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Conclusion Future Work

 In this work, we propose a simple and effective method for \emph{speaking style conversion} based on discrete self supervised speech representations.
 We provide a formal definition to the speaking style conversion setup while introducing a set of evaluation functions to analyse and evaluate different speech characteristics separately.
 Results suggest, the proposed approach is superior to the evaluated baselines considering both objective and subjective metrics.
 We hope these advance the study in the field, and lead to improved performance.

-As the current model suffers from content loss when using the deduped units, together with repeated utterances getting slightly different units (in the abnormal rhythm experiment).
-For future work, we aim to improve the robustness and disentanglement of the speech representation considering speaker and prosodic information.
+The current model suffers from slight content loss when using the deduped units.
+In addition, repeated utterances get slightly different units (in the abnormal rhythm experiment).
+Therefore, in future work we aim to improve the robustness and disentanglement of the speech representation considering speaker and prosodic information.